Skip to main content

 conversationContextstringNo-Recent conversation context

-\{FilterName\}_min / \{FilterName\}_maxnumberNo-Dynamic filtering parameters based on search configuration (see below)
+\{FilterName\}_min / \{FilterName\}_maxnumberNo-Dynamic range filter parameters based on search configuration (see below)

 sortByenumNo-Sorting options based on search configuration (see below).
 Not available if no sorting options are configured.

-This tool includes dynamic filter parameters based on your search filter configuration.
+When filtersInSchema is enabled in your MCP configuration, this tool also includes dynamic min/max parameters directly in its schema based on your search filter configuration.

-• Numeric filters: Numeric filters marked as "visible" in your search filter configuration can be used as dynamic min/max parameters.
+• Numeric filters: Visible RANGE filters from your search filter configuration can be used as dynamic min/max parameters.

 • Min/max pairs: Each filter provides both minimum and maximum parameters based on the filter names (i.e. \{FilterName\}_min and \{FilterName\}_max).